 Video is available in 4K at 24/25/30p, 2.7K at 24/25/30/48/50/60p and HD at 1920×1080 24/25/30/48/50/60/120p.
 HD obviously provides the most options including slow motion, but it’s a shame that 4K is limited to a maximum of 30p.

 That said, for the majority of users, including professionals, this won’t be too much of a problem.
 Video can be shot in MP4 or MOV, 10-bit D-Log M and 10-bit HDR or using picture profiles for in-camera processing (like a JPEG).

-The Mavic 2 Pro effectively sits alone in many respects.
-You have, of course, the Mavic 2 Zoom which, as the name suggests, features an optical zoom lens, but as a result of this functionality it also houses a smaller sensor with no control over the aperture.
+Alternatives still include the Mavic 2 Zoom which, as the name suggests, features an optical zoom lens.
+But as a result of this functionality, it also houses a smaller sensor with no control over the aperture.

 The new DJI Phantom 4 Pro V2.0 is the Mavic Pro 2’s closest competitor in terms of sensor size, but it’s a much larger and more powerful drone aimed at professional use, so again a completely different proposition.

 The Mavic 2 Pro is incredibly easy to fly and with some of the most advanced flight and camera technology currently available in the consumer drone market, it’s capable of producing professional-level stills and video.

 It's not as portable as the DJI Air 2S and its image quality doesn't match the DJI Inspire 2, which has a Micro Four Thirds camera, but the Mavic 2 Pro is a classic that is still worth considering if you need that adjustable aperture.

 - These are the best drones you can buy right now